kkocel/tilt-raspi-firebase/README.md

    Where:

-   `apiKey` and `projectId` can be found in Firebase project settings
+   `apiKey` and `projectId` can be found in Firebase project settings.

-   `databaseURL` can be found in `Database` section in Firebase console `serviceAccountCredentials.json` is previously generated key in json format
+   `databaseURL` can be found in `Database` section in Firebase console.

+   `serviceAccountCredentials.json` is previously generated key in json format.

 ## Running and automating